nulogy/nucop/README.md

 This gem contains custom cops and additional tooling for Nulogy's implementation of [RuboCop](https://github.com/rubocop-hq/rubocop).

-This functionaltiy is executed by the `bin/nucop` executable.
+This functionality is executed by the `bin/nucop` executable.
 If you installed the gem, it will be added to your path.

 ## Purpose